Basic Terminal Tutorial

 Displays the files and folders in the current directory, excluding those that start with a dot.
 Typing ls -a lists all files and folders that start with and without a dot.
 And, typing ls -d .* lists only files and folders that start with a dot.

-Creates a new folder called NEW_FOLDER in the current directory.
-Using the -p flag creates intermediate folders.
-For example, to create folder C inside folder B inside folder A, none of which exists, you’d run mkdir -p A/B/C.
+Creates a new folder called new_folder in the current directory.
+Using the -p flag creates any non-existing intermediate folders without having to create each of the intermediate folders individually.
+For example, assume folders a, b, and c don’t exist.
+Running mkdir -p a/b/c would create folder c inside folder b inside folder a.

-Render the contents of FILE one screenful at a time.
-You will need to type q to exit.
+Render the contents of file one screenful at a time.
+Type q to exit.

 open .